wheresrhys/fetch-mock/docs/v6-v7-upgrade-guide.md

-# Upgrading from V6 to V7
+# Upgrading from V6 to V7 or v8

 # Changes